-(3) Fire protection features, including the following:

-(a) Fire department connections.

-(b) Fire command center.

-Smoke management system controls.

-Elevators and elevator controls.

-(e) Hose valves outlets.

-Sprinkler and standpipe control valves.

-(a) Automatic fire-extinguishing system areas.

-(h) Automatic fire detector zones.

-(i) Fire barriers.

-(Add) 20.12.4.2 Approval.
-The lease plan shall be submitted to the fire code official for approval and shall be maintained on site for immediate reference by responding fire service personnel.

-(Add) 20.12.4.3 Revisions.
-The lease plans shall be revised annually or as often as necessary to keep therm current.

-(Add) 20.12.4.4 Tenant Identification.
+- (Del) 20.12.3.3 Interior Floor Finish.
+Delete section. - (Add) 20.12.4 Covered Mall Buildings.
+Covered mall buildings shall comply with the provisions of sections 20.12.4.1 to 20.12.4.5, inclusive, of this code. - (Add) 20.12.4.1 Lease Plan.
+A lease plan shall be prepared for each covered mall building and shall include the following information: - (1) Each occupancy, including tenant identification. - (2) Exits from each tenant space. - (3) Fire protection features, including the following: - (A) Fire department connections. - (B) Fire command center. - (C) Smoke management system controls. - (D) Elevators and elevator controls. - (E) Hose valves outlets. - (F) Sprinkler and standpipe control valves. - (G) Automatic fire-extinguishing system areas. - (H) Automatic fire detector zones. - (I) Fire barriers. - (Add) 20.12.4.2 Approval.
+The lease plan shall be submitted to the fire code official for approval and shall be maintained on site for immediate reference by responding fire service personnel. - (Add) 20.12.4.3 Revisions.
+The lease plan shall be revised annually or as often as necessary to keep it current. - (Add) 20.12.4.4 Tenant Identification.
 Each occupied tenant space, except anchor stores, provided with a secondary exit to the exterior or exit corridor shall be provided with tenant identification by business name or address.
-Letters and numbers shall be posted on the corridor side of the door, be plainly legible and contrast with their background.

-(Add) 20.12.4.5 Maintenance.
-Vacant tenant spaces shall be:

-- (1) Kept free from the storage of any materials. - (2) Separated from the remainder of the building by partitions of at least 0.5 inch (12.7 mm) gypsum board or an approved equivalent to the underside of the ceiling of the adjoining tenant spaces. - (3) Without doors or other access openings other than one door that shall be kept key locked in the closed position except during that time when opened for inspection. - (4) Kept free from combustible waste and be broom-swept clean.

-(Add) 20.12.5 Storage and Display of Fireworks, Sparklers and Fountains.
-The display and storage of consumer fireworks at retail establishments shall be in accordance with the provisions of the 2006 edition of NFPA 1124, Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic Articles, except as modified in sections 20.12.5.1 to 20.12.5.3, inclusive, of this code.

-(Add) 20.12.5.1 Fireworks, sparklers and fountains shall be under the visual supervision of a store employee or other responsible party while the store is open to the public.
+Letters and numbers shall be posted on the corridor side of the door, be plainly legible and contrast with their background. - (Add) 20.12.4.5 Maintenance.
+Vacant tenant spaces shall be: - (1) Kept free from the storage of any materials. - (2) Separated from the remainder of the building by partitions of at least 0.5 inch (12.7 mm) gypsum board or an approved equivalent to the underside of the ceiling of the adjoining tenant spaces. - (3) Without doors or other access openings other than one door that shall be kept key locked in the closed position except during that time when opened for inspection. - (4) Kept free from combustible waste and be broom-swept clean. - (Add) 20.12.5 Storage and Display of Fireworks, Sparklers and Fountains.
+The display and storage of consumer fireworks at retail establishments shall be in accordance with the provisions of the 2006 edition of NFPA 1124, Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic Articles, except as modified in sections 20.12.5.1 to 20.12.5.3, inclusive, of this code. - (Add) 20.12.5.1 Fireworks, sparklers and fountains shall be under the visual supervision of a store employee or other responsible party while the store is open to the public.

-(Add) 20.12.5.2 Fireworks, sparklers and fountains shall not be displayed or stored within 5 feet (1.5 m) of any entrance or exit of any enclosed building or structure.

-(Add) 20.12.5.3 The provisions of NFPA 1124, 2006 edition, are amended for use in Connecticut as follows:

-(Amd) 7.3.7 Storage Rooms.
-Storage rooms containing consumer fireworks, sparklers, or fountains regardless of size, in a new or existing permanent store shall be protected with an automatic sprinkler system installed in accordance with NFPA 13, standard for the Installation of Sprinkler Systems, or separated from the retail sales area by a fire barrier having a fire resistance rating of not less than 1 hour.
-The quantity of fireworks permitted in storage shall not exceed 3,600 cubic feet, including packaging.
-Such storage shall be segregated into areas of 1,200 cubic feet or less, separated by a minimum of 4 feet of clear space.

-Ital